snbadeaux/Credit-Risk-Classification/README.md

 2. Precision: for healthy loans, the precision is 1.00, for high-risk loans, the precision is 0.87.
 3. Recall: for healthy loans, the recall score is 1.00, for high-risk loans, the recall score is 1.00.
 4. F1-Score: for healthy loans, the f1-score is 1.00, for high-risk loans, the f1-score is 0.93.<br>

+# Summary
+The resampled logistic regression model predicts a healthy, low-risk loan with 100% precision.
+It predicts a high-risk loan with lower precision at 87%.
+The balanced accuracy of the model is 100%.
+Overall, the classification report stayed relatively the same, even with the oversampling actions of trying to improve the minority class predictive performance.
+The only thing that truly changed, with any significance, was the balanced accuracy score.
+It went from 99% to 100%.
+However, this could possibly be due to overfitting.
+More cross-validation techniques would need to be used in order to verify these predictive outcomes.<br>

+Model 2 is less likely to predict false negative results.
+However, based on the confusion matrices for each model, Model 2 predicted slightly more false positives (low-risk when the actual was high-risk).<br>

+If the goal of the model is to determine the likelihood of high-risk loans, neither model scores above 90% precision.
+Model 2 had fewer false predictions of the testing data overall and would be the best model to use based on the high accuracy and recall of this model.